DGHLJ/pub-maven-archetypes/codequality/README.md

 * Optional<> method parameters

-* use of Hashtable instead of Hashmap
+* use of HashTable instead of HashMap

 * use of Vector instead of ArrayList

 * use of StringBuffer use when entire use in single method (StringBuffer is synchronized, StringBuilder is not)